 Windows Forms Support

-The user interface of a custom task pane that you create by using the Office development tools in Visual Studio is based on Windows Forms controls.
+The user interface of a custom task pane that you create by using Visual Studio Tools for Office is based on Windows Forms controls.
 You can use the familiar Windows Forms Designer to design the user interface for a custom task pane.
 You can also use the data binding support in Windows Forms to bind a data source to controls on the task pane.

 You can create a basic custom task pane in two steps: